 - Make sure your gutters and downspouts are open, cleaned out, and free of sediment build-up.

 - Check for bird nests in unwanted areas in or near pipes and gutters.

 - Check outdoor faucets and pipes for any cracks or leaks.

 - If your home has a sump pump, you can make sure it is working correctly by pouring some water into the pit of the sump.
 It should turn on fairly soon and pump out the water, then turn off without a hitch.

 - If you have ever had a problem with sewer backup, consider having a plumber install a back-flow valve.
 This will help prevent any subsequent sewage backups.

-- Run some water into drains that aren’t used very often in order to prevent nasty smells.
+- Run some water into drains that aren’t used very often to prevent nasty smells.

 While many of these plumbing tips can be done by yourself, some homeowners might need or prefer to have the expertise of a plumber for routine maintenance tasks.

 Ensure efficiency, safety and save the cost of plumbing malfunctions with your own checklist or an annual appointment with a pro.